mshick/mshick.github.io/_projects/takeshape.md

 ---
 title: TakeShape
-date: 2016-08-12 19:45:00 -07:00
+date: 2016-08-13 02:45:00 +0000
 layout: post
+image: ''
+author: ''

 ---

-Awesome new CMS, using best practices for 2016 to create a responsive, flexible, fast solution for content data modeling.
+An amazing GraphQL content API, modeling UI and static site generator in one.
 Developed using AWS Lambda, Dynamo, React & Redux.
-Coming soon!

-I began work on this at [Ronik Design](http://www.ronikdesign.com) but have moved on to other projects.
+I began work on this while at [Ronik Design](http://www.ronikdesign.com) in 2016.
+The project has developed amazingly and I'm working it into a few current projects.

 Links: